Retrieval as a Decision: Training-Free Adaptive Gating for Efficient RAG: Experimental Setup

 \section{Experimental Setup}

 \textbf{Models, decoding, and baselines.} We evaluate two instruction-tuned backbones, Qwen2.5-7B-Instruct \citep{qwen} and Llama-3.1-8B-Instruct \citep{grattafiori2024llama}, under the same decoding protocol: greedy generation (no sampling), batch size $1$, identical prompts/stop criteria, and the same short prefix for gating.
 The prefix is decoded without retrieval using the same greedy policy; for the variance gate only, we draw $N$ short prefixes at temperature $T{=}0.7$.
-We compare Never-RAG (decode from $B(q)$), Always-RAG (retrieve once per query and decode from $B(q)\oplus C$), and our training-free gate TARG (draft $k$ tokens without retrieval, compute a scalar uncertainty $U$, and retrieve if $U>\tau$; no re-checks in main runs).
+We compare Never-RAG (decode from $B(q)$), Always-RAG (retrieve once per query and decode from $B(q)\oplus C$), and our training-free gate TARG (draft $k$ tokens without retrieval, compute a scalar uncertainty $U$, and retrieve if $U>\tau$).
+All main experiments use a single-shot gate: we decide once based on the initial $k$-token prefix and never perform mid-generation re-checks; a dynamic re-check variant is evaluated in the Appendix \ref{app:recheck}.

 \paragraph{Retriever, index, and corpus.} Without losing generality regarding retriever type, which was proven in Appendix \ref{sup:ablation-retriever-compact}, we use a frozen dense dual encoder \textsc{E5-base-v2} \citep{wang2022text} and follow model guidelines by prefixing queries with \texttt{"query:"} and passages with \texttt{"passage:"}.
 Queries and passages are encoded into 768-d vectors, $\ell_2$-normalized, and stored in a FAISS IndexFlatIP \citep{douze2024faiss}; with normalization, inner product equals cosine similarity.
 At inference, we return top-$K{=}5$ passages and concatenate them as the retrieval context (formatted as \verb|[title] text| and truncated to fit a context budget $L_{\mathrm{ctx}}$).
 The corpus is English Wikipedia \citep{wikidump}; articles are chunked into passages of roughly 1000 characters with 100-character overlap (minimum 200 characters) and a large subset is indexed for all experiments.
-Our aim is to evaluate a training-free gating policy, which emphasizes when to retrieve rather than to optimize the retrieval stack; the gate is orthogonal to retriever quality and can sit atop stronger encoders or rerankers.
+Our aim is to evaluate a training-free gating policy, which emphasizes when to retrieve rather than to optimize the retrieval stack; the gate is orthogonal to retriever quality and can sit atop stronger encoders, rerankers, or context compression modules.